General Alison Hartson (Director of TYT Army)

 Bri is a millennial who hates labels and irony.
 She is originally from Montana and went to school at the University of Idaho studying Sociology with a Criminology emphasis.
 She spent the last few years as a youth counselor at a residential treatment center for teenage girls in Utah.
 Her husband earned his MFA this past spring, after which they moved to northeastern Pennsylvania and adopted a dog.
 She works as an Adult Victims/Witness Coordinator for the local district attorney’s office.
 She is passionate about the TYT Army and creating lasting change.

-Bri is also a 2-Star Captain (Organizer) in Task Force 4: Handlers, and a Sergeant (Member) of Task Force 5: Infantry.
+Bri is also a 3-Star Captain (Organizer) in Task Force 4: Social Relations, and a Sergeant (Member) of Task Force 5: Infantry.